 Women's Top Hat

 This iconic hat style has a tall crown (usually five inches or more), short brim (around two inches or fewer), and a hatband.
-The top is flat, and the front and rear brims are often longer and curved down while the sides are curved up.
+The women's top hat is flat, and the front and rear brims are often longer and curved down while the sides are curved up.

-Wide hats were pretty popular at the turn of the century, with many of them adorned with feathers or flowers.
+Wide brim hats for women were pretty popular at the turn of the century, with many of them adorned with feathers or flowers.
 These hats often sat at the back of the head, creating a halo effect with the brim.
 The front could turn up or be turned down.
 Another term for this style was the picture hat.

 Sailor Brim Straw Hat

-Sailor or boater hats also became popular, particularly with a long ribbon at the back that dangled off the brim.
+Sailor or womens boater hats also became popular, particularly with a long ribbon at the back that dangled off the brim.
 Sailor hats are often made of straw, making them lightweight and breathable.
 Boaters have a low-profile crown (around three inches) and a two-inch circular brim.

 Musketeer Hat With Feathers